-⚠️Take these results with a grain of salt.
-If your LSAT score and GPA are both below a school's medians, that school is probably a reach.
+Take these results with a big grain of salt.
 See also What Affects Your Chances of Getting Into Law School?

 Use your highest LSAT score and your cumulative undergraduate GPA according to LSAC*.
 Select the month you expect to apply.
 You can use the filter box to search for a school, click a column heading to sort your results, or hover over your estimated chances to see a tooltip of your admission probabilities by month.